davidhertz7/VoltMart_Exploratory_Analysis/README.md

 MacBook Air has the highest average order value (AOV) at $1,588, meaning even a modest increase in order volume could drive a significant uplift in total revenue.

-* From Dec 2019 to the peak in Dec 2020 Macbook had a significant upward trend in revenue -  YoY of 405%.
-While all three top selling products exhibited dips in early 2021 and 2022.
-Macbook Air had major dip in direct traffic in the beginning of 2021 compared to other products and marketing channels.
-Since then, consistent decline for that product's direct channel sales
+* From December 2019 to its peak in December 2020, **MacBook revenue grew significantly with a 405% YoY increase**; however, all top-selling products experienced declines in early 2021 and 2022.
+Notably, the MacBook Air **showed the sharpest drop in direct traffic in early 2021(160K)**, followed by a continued downward trend in direct channel sales, suggesting weakening direct customer engagement after the 2020 growth surge.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.